UmairAbideen/Database-Optimization-Part-3/README.md

-# ⚡ Laravel Database Optimization (Part 3) - SQL Performance
+# ⚡ Database Optimization (Part 3) - SQL Performance

 This project demonstrates how to optimize SQL queries in **Laravel 10** using **Database Indexing**, **Query Optimization**, **Raw Queries**, and **Eloquent Performance Comparisons**.
 These techniques help reduce query execution time, improve database efficiency, and build scalable applications.